Event date: 16th October 2022

 As with all Race Harborough events, there will be professional first aid on hand at the start and finish with the ability to access runners on the course.
 Race Harborough volunteers and trained traffic management operatives will be at each road crossing.
 Most of these are minor roads.
 The crossing at the A508 is much busier and runners will be required to stop here.
 There will be feed stations every 4.5 miles (two mid-course and and one at each end, 4 in total).
 You will be required to bring your own cup or hydration vest.
 You will need a head torch or small handheld torch as you will pass through two very dark tunnels.
 One is 294m long and the other 422m.
 The surface in the tunnels is a bit sketchy with quite a few ruts and puddles.

-Entries will open on Monday 30th November 2020.
-There will be an early bird price of £20 for 1 week.
+Entries are now open.
 Normal entry will be £25.
 All finishers will receive a specially commissioned event medal.
-Short sleeved technical tee shirts will be available to buy priced at £7.50.
+Short sleeved technical tee shirts will be available to buy priced at £10.
 These can be pre-ordered up to 2 weeks before the event.
 If you decide to log back in to amend your order (to order a tee shirt, not to edit details), then Rider HQ will charge an additional card handling fee.
 It is looking likely that the event will be able to go ahead (even with some COVID safe adaptations) but if we have to cancel due to COVID-19 restrictions, we will honour a full refund for all runners.

 Depending on your chosen start end, the parking below is available.
 The start will be signed from each car park.